cloudera-labs/cdpctl/README.md

 **cdpctl** has the following requirements
 * Docker running locally.
-* Access to your ~/.aws directory for you profile and credentials or have the credenitals set via environment variables.
+* Access to your ~/.aws directory for your AWS profile and credentials, or have the credenitals set via environment variables.

 ## Using